chandan2801/stream-kafka/README.md

    - Schedule the batch job using Airflow on Cloud Composer.

 ## Notes
- - Detailed explanation of each utility is mentioned within the codebase.
+ - Detailed explanation of each utility is mentioned within the **notes** section.

 ## Future Improvements
 - Implement data quality checks during ingestion.